-Witnesses will be asked to leave and wait at another location until they are called by the Chair to give testimony.
-The accused student and the Chair of the Student Conduct Committee shall have the right to call witnesses to support their positions.
+Witnesses will be asked to leave and wait at another location until they are called by the Hearing Officer to give testimony.
+The accused student and the Hearing Officer shall have the right to call witnesses to support their positions.

-Witnesses must be named in previously submitted written statements, and approved by the Chair before their testimony will be heard.
+Witnesses must be named in previously submitted written statements, and approved by the Hearing Officer before their testimony will be heard.
 Anonymous testimony is not admissible.